Efficacy of prayer: Third party studies

-Various controlled studies have addressed the topic of the efficacy of prayer at least since Francis Galton in 1872.
+Various controlled studies have addressed the topic of the efficacy of prayer at least since Francis Galton in 1872, which spawned an entire series of commentary-debates that lasted for several years.
 Carefully monitored studies of prayer are relatively scarce with $5 million spent worldwide on such research each year.
 The largest study, from the 2006 STEP project, found no significant differences in patients recovering from heart surgery whether the patients were prayed for or not.

 The third party studies reported either null results, correlated results, or contradictory results in which beneficiaries of prayer had worsened health outcomes.
 For instance, a meta-analysis of several studies related to distant intercessory healing published in the Annals of Internal Medicine in 2000 looked at 2774 patients in 23 studies, and found that 13 studies showed statistically significant positive results, 9 studies showed no effect, and 1 study showed a negative result.

 A 2003 levels of evidence review found evidence for the hypothesis that "Being prayed for improves physical recovery from acute illness".
 It concluded that although "a number of studies" have tested this hypothesis, "only three have sufficient rigor for review here" (Byrd 1988, Harris et al. 1999, and Sicher et al. 1998).
 In all three, "the strongest findings were for the variables that were evaluated most subjectively", raising concerns about the possible inadvertent unmasking of the outcomes' assessors.
 Other meta-studies of the broader literature have been performed showing evidence only for no effect or a potentially small effect.
 For instance, a 2006 meta analysis on 14 studies concluded that there is "no discernible effect" while a 2007 systemic review of intercessory prayer reported inconclusive results, noting that 7 of 17 studies had "small, but significant, effect sizes" but the review noted that the three most methodologically rigorous studies failed to produce significant findings.